House Price Watch

 100 most expensive houses in Claxby with Moorby

-In the charming area of Claxby with Moorby, part of East Lindsey, the property market has seen some interesting activity over the years.
-The most expensive house sold for an impressive £600,000 in 2021, while the least expensive fetched £52,500.
-Notably, 10 of the houses on the list are located on the same street, B1183, Back Lane, Highgate Lane.
-Since 1995, there have been 13 sales in this quaint area, with the latest sale recorded in 2024.
+In the charming area of Claxby with Moorby, part of East Lindsey, the real estate market has seen a fascinating range of house prices.
+The most expensive home sold for an impressive £600,000 in 2021, while the least expensive was just £52,500.
+Since 1995, there have been 13 sales, with the latest occurring in 2024.
+Interestingly, 10 of these houses are located on the same street: B1183, Back Lane, Highgate Lane.

 Sold in April 2021